chipsalliance/firrtl-spec/spec.md

 # Conditionals

-Conditional statements define one or more regions where the operations (declarations, statements, and expressions) inside these regions *conditionally execute* based on the value of a condition.
+Conditional statements define one or more regions, each with an associated condition.
+These regions contain other statements (including nested conditional statements).
+The behavior of the contained statements is affected by the conditions associated to the regions containing them.

 ## Conditional Statements